toolsforexperiments/plottr/README.md

 For now, check out the Notebook *Interactive data inspection* under `/doc/`.

-# inspectr: QCoDeS dataset inspection
+# inspectr: QCoDeS dataset inspection and live plotting

 You can use the inspectr tool to get a simple overview over QCoDeS database files, and plot datasets contained in the database.